arm61/pylj/README.md

 [![Build](https://github.com/arm61/pylj/actions/workflows/ci.yml/badge.svg)](https://github.com/arm61/pylj/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 `pylj` runs molecular dynamics and Metropolis Monte Carlo simulations of atoms interacting through pair potentials, in two dimensions, and draws them as they run.
-It is written for teaching, in Python and NumPy, and it runs inside a Jupyter notebook.
+It is a teaching code, written in Python and NumPy.
+Its viewers redraw in a Jupyter notebook; in a script, a viewer's `fig` is a matplotlib figure that can be saved.

 ## Installation